 The title of the blog is relatively self-explanatory.
 But as a bit of filler, here’s a bit about me:

-- I’m serving as the rabbi (awaiting ordination in November 2017) of Machar: The Washington Congregation for Secular Humanistic Judaism.
+- I’m the rabbi at Machar: The Washington Congregation for Secular Humanistic Judaism.
 Take some time to learn more about Machar.

 - I have significant (as in, graduate degree-level) education in Jewish history and thought.